astro-stream/kafka_stream_example/README.md

 ## Services to Configure

 **Azure Key Vault**
-With the Azure Key Vault secrets backend in the docker file you will need the Airflow Connections and Variables to be stored in the Key Vault with the following prefixes conenctons: 'airflow-connections' and variables: 'airflow-variables'.
-See the keybault used in this example:
+With the Azure Key Vault Secrets Backend in the Docker file you will need the Airflow Connections and Variables to be stored in the Key Vault with the following prefixes: connections -> 'airflow-connections' and variables -> 'airflow-variables'.
+See the the Key Vault (lunar-kv) used in this example:
 ![alt text](https://github.com/astro-stream/kafka_stream_example/blob/main/images/keyVault.png)